darrenleeweber/github_crawl/README.md

     $ export GITHUB_REPO="{owner}/{repo}"
     $ github_crawl

-A github user login:pass allows authenticated github API requests.
+A github user `login:pass` allows authenticated github API requests.
 The authentication is optional, but recommended because the github API rate limit is much higher with authentication.
-The github user:pass does not need to be an authorized committer on a repository to crawl it.
+The github `login:pass` does not need to be an authorized committer on a repository to crawl it.
 Without a github repository to begin with, it defaults to "kubernetes/kubernetes".

 ## Development